 Nampeyo, Nellie Douma – Small Bowl with Bird Wing Designs (1972)

 Nellie Nampeyo Douma was the second daughter of Nampeyo of Hano and a sister of Fannie Nampeyo and Annie Nampeyo.
 This small bowl is coil built and painted with bee-weed for the black.
 The design is a bird wing pattern, stylized from the classic migration pattern.
-There is very intricately painted hatchwork designs below the bird wings.
+There is a very intricately painted hatchwork design below the bird wings.
 The bowl is signed on the bottom, “Nellie Nampeyo”.
-It is in very good condition with no cracks, restoration or repair.
 This bowl has an interesting provenance.
 It was originally purchased in 1972 by a collector who went to Hopi and managed the meet Nellie Nampeyo and her daughter Marie Koopee right after they had fired the pottery.
-He bought all the pieces that they had and put the date on them on the bottom in pencil.
-I left the date and number, as I thought it was a great part of the story of this bowl!”.
-It is in good condition with no cracks, restoration or repair.
-There is a small inclusion on the side, which appears to be pre-firing.
+He bought all the pieces that they had and put the date on the bottom in pencil.
+I left the date and number, as I thought it was a great part of the story of this bowl!
+It is in very good condition with no cracks, restoration or repair.